theodrosmhaile/generals/Miller 2013 The working of working memory.md

 This is a review paper

 ## Summary
-- Working memory is more easily recognized as short term storage or maintenance of information but WM is also where information is manipulayed.
+- Working memory is more easily recognized as short term storage or maintenance of information but WM is also where information is manipulated.
 - PFC is probably the seat of the executive control that is the working part of working memory.
 In a simple rule learning task, the rule and not the sensory information drives a larger activity in PFC.
 - Cognitively demanding tasks recruit 30-40% of PFC neurons
 - PFC represents rules as rule maps that contain the network required to complete the task.
 These are pathways within and between the relevant regions.